andrewdalpino/UltraZoom/README.md

 ### Fine-tuning

 This next stage focuses on squeezing extra performance out of the model using an adversarial training framework.
 Step 2 of training takes the pretrained checkpoint and fine-tunes the model using feedback from an adversarial critic model.
-The critic is specially optimized to detect slight differences between real images and images generated by Ultra Zoom.
+The critic is specially optimized to detect slight differences between real images and images generated by Ultra Zoom™.
 It uses feedback from the upscaler to improve its detection rate and in turn the upscaler uses feedback from the critic to improve its fool rate.
 This stage can be considered fully optimized when the critic can no longer reliably detect fake images i.e. the F1 score is pegged near 0.5.
 To start fine-tuning your pretrained checkpoint see the example below.

 ```sh
 python fine-tune.py --base_checkpoint_path=./checkpoints/2X-100.pt